NeoGeographyToolkit/StereoPipeline/docs/tools/gcp_gen.rst

 orthoimage, infer the geolocation of those points from the orthoimage, and their elevation from the DEM.

-This program can fail if the camera image and orthoimage are not similar enough, do not have a similar-enough footprint on the ground, or if the ortho image is a mirror-flipped version of the camera image.
+This program can fail if the camera image and orthoimage are not similar enough, or if the orthoimage is a mirror-flipped version of the camera image.
+Manual selection of interest points can then be invoked (:numref:`creatinggcp`).

 Use the option ``--output-prefix`` to save the interest point matches for inspection with ``stereo_gui`` (:numref:`stereo_gui_view_ip`).
 Consider